Diesen spannenden Insider-Bericht gibt es auch auf Deutsch.

 But at least the convalescing combatants could give me the correct address: “For recruitment, you have to go to the barracks in Aubagne.”
 That’s about 7 miles outside of Marseilles, the train had passed through the little town.
 Had I known that, I would have jumped off there.

 To Aubagne I didn’t walk.
-Bus lines 69 and 100 go there, I am just mentioning this in case any of you has got the same plan.
+Bus lines 69 and 100 go there, I am just mentioning this in case any of you have got the same plan.
 Meanwhile, it had become afternoon, and I should have eaten something.
 Or slept.
 Or first eaten and then slept.
 But I wanted to go straight to the Legion, on the first day, instead of loitering around town and risking that I would end up at university or in a relationship instead.

 In Aubagne, the Centre de présélection was in Route de la Légion, which really made more sense than the folly with the geniuses.
 But it looked far less noble.
 More like a decaying youth hostel or an old kibbutz.
 The ashtray in front of the door was a steel helmet turned upside down.
 An army with humor, that was a good sign.
 Maybe it would really be as funny as in The Good Soldier Švejk.